 Investigators found signs of staging at the crime scene, including wiped surfaces, tampered doors and windows, and no usable fingerprints.
 Even the bathtub drain was removed in an exhaustive effort to preserve potential evidence.

 For more than two decades, the case went unsolved.
-Prosecutors emphasized the persistence of investigators and advances in forensic science, explaining that in 2024, the Georgia crime lab was finally able to isolate male DNA from preserved evidence.
+Prosecutors emphasized the persistence of investigators and advances in forensic science, noting that in 2024, the Georgia crime lab finally isolated male DNA from preserved evidence.
 That DNA was identified as a major contributor and run through CODIS, a database containing roughly 26 million profiles.

-On April 30, 2024, the DNA matched Edrick Faust, marking the first time his name appeared in the case after 23 years.
+On April 30, 2024, DNA evidence matched Faust, marking the first time his name appeared in the case in 23 years.
 Prosecutors say a warrant was then obtained to confirm the DNA match through additional swabs.

 The defense countered aggressively, telling jurors there is no direct evidence placing Faust at the crime scene.
 Defense attorneys stressed the absence of fingerprints, eyewitnesses or contemporaneous links between Faust and the victim.
 They highlighted that hair found in Baker’s hands was Caucasian, not African American, and warned jurors against allowing moral judgments about Faust’s lifestyle or choices to influence their decision.